-Any person who agrees to abide by the Rules and pays a modest annual subscription (£23.50/£17.00 to the central organisation plus an amount to cover the costs of a local branch) may join to play recorder music at monthly, weekly or other intervals throughout the year under regular conductors.
-Most Branches are entitled to a subsidised visit each year from a national panel of visiting conductors.
+- Any person who agrees to abide by the Rules and pays a modest annual subscription (£23.50/£17.00 to the central organisation plus an amount to cover the costs of a local branch) may join to play recorder music at monthly, weekly or other intervals throughout the year under regular conductors.
+Each branch is entitled to a subsidised visit each year from a national panel of visiting conductors.
 Each member receives The Recorder Magazine (published quarterly), which includes several pages of Society news.

-The Society organises and subsidises training workshops, in topics such as conducting, music theory, unbarred renaissance music, French baroque music, recorder technique and baroque ornamentation.

-Attendance is open to all for fees of £12 or £17.

-The National Youth Recorder Orchestras (NYRO) organise week-long residential courses (auditioned and non-auditioned), Recorder Days and an annual concert for recorder players up to the age of 25.
-The Society pays for a part-time Administrator and has bought large instruments available to NYRO courses and to affiliated orchestras at other times.
-Other costs are recovered from fees to participants.

-The SRP Walter Bergmann Fund makes grants to young people in financial need to support their development as recorder players.
-With Moeck UK, the Society organises and subsidises a biennial international solo recorder competition for young players, followed by a winner's recital.

-Each year there is a National Recorder Festival over a weekend and a one-day Scottish Recorder Festival organised by individual branches and open to all, whether members or not.
+Visitors are also welcome at branch meetings. - The Society organises and subsidises training workshops, in topics such as conducting, music theory, unbarred renaissance music, French baroque music, recorder technique and baroque ornamentation.
+Attendance is open to all for fees of £12 or £17. - The SRP Walter Bergmann Fund makes grants to young people in financial need to support their development as recorder players. - Other grants may be given to individuals or organisations where such grants would further the objects of the Society. - With Moeck UK, the Society organises and subsidises a biennial international solo recorder competition for young players, followed by a winner's recital. - Each year there is a National Recorder Festival over a weekend and a one-day Scottish Recorder Festival organised by individual branches and open to all, whether members or not.
 These include conducted recorder playing, recitals and other activities.
-Instrument and music shops are in attendance with stock not otherwise readily available to most people.
-The Society commissions new music for recorder consorts and ensembles.
+Instrument and music shops are in attendance with stock not otherwise readily available to most people. - The Society commissions new music for recorder consorts and ensembles.